Mountaineering hazards and safety

 Reliable communication with someone outside of the Icefield Ranges is strongly recommended for all expeditions.
 It is important to be able to call for assistance in the event of injury or illness and to request food drops, weather information and transportation arrangements.

-Satellite telephones are the preferred form of communications.
-These may be rented locally from telecommunications business in Whitehorse, Yukon.
-Other satellite GPS messenger devices, such as a SPOT® or inReach®, are also effective.
+Satellite telephones are the preferred form of instantaneous two-way communication.
+These may be rented locally in Whitehorse, Yukon.
+Satellite GPS messenger devices, such as a SPOT® or inReach®, are also effective.

 Rescue capability